This fact sheet explains return to work programs, employer obligations under NSW law and the resources available to help.

 Use the links below for further information to help you manage your workplace RTW obligations:

 - Injured at work: A recovery at work guide for workers

 - A workers compensation guide for employers: When a worker is injured at work

 - Workers compensation guidelines

-- Standard consent form for release of personal information
+- Sample standard consent form for release of personal information

 - Webinar on the Guidelines for workplace return to work programs.